dkimhw/launch_school/js_109/interview/interview_resources.md

     * You should be able to solve medium problems easily
     * Medium problems are no jokes so you need to practice and study a lot
   * Review from the start using PEDA
+  * Exercises to keep an eye on:
+    * Easy 1
+      * Exercise 9
+    * Easy 2
+      * Exercise 7 - good to review the operator logic
+    *
 * **Practice on codewars and leetcode daily (in tandem with codewars)**
   * Practice coding aloud and explaining the concepts
 * Attend study group